Psychology and Self Improvement

-This may seem a bit counter-intuitive to some practitioners of mindfulness meditation or Cognitive-Behavior Therapy, but unconsciousness too can be a necessary facet to a healthy mental life.
+This may seem a bit counter-intuitive to followers of mindfulness meditation or Cognitive-Behavior Therapy, but unconsciousness too can be a necessary facet to a healthy mental life.

 Think of it this way.
 Our attention span is a finite resource.
 In order to expand consciousness toward one aspect of life, we must sometimes contract consciousness in other aspects.
 Trying to juggle it all at the same time is impractical and mentally taxing.